opsxcq/docker-tor-hiddenservice-nginx/README.md

 ![License](https://img.shields.io/badge/License-GPL-blue.svg?style=plastic)

-<h2>This fork is under developpement and thus not recommanded.</h2>
+<h2>:warning: This fork is under developpement and thus not recommanded. :warning:</h2>

 Easily run a hidden service inside the Tor network with this container